Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/syllabus.md

 ## Objectives

 - Equip aspiring/entry-level data stewards with key skills and competencies to best support researchers with data and software management
-- Direct data stewards to stakeholders, policies and other relevant regulations within their institutes.
+- Guide data stewards to identify stakeholders, policies and other relevant regulations within their institutes.
-- Provide examples from across Europe that helps Data Stewards implement within their context.
+- Provide examples from across Europe that helps Data Stewards in their role within their context.

 ## Keywords